-We aimed to test age effects of parenting interventions, by conducting a meta-analysis at trial aggregate level, in a larger and more diverse sample of trials of parenting interventions than prior reviews, or than is possible with IPD.
+We aimed to test age effects of parenting interventions, by conducting a meta-analysis at trial aggregate level, in a larger and more diverse sample of trials of parenting interventions than prior reviews or than is possible with IPD.
 We identified randomized trials of parenting interventions for reducing disruptive child behavior that taught parents skills based on social learning theory perspectives.
-We updated our systematic literature search from Leijten et al., 2016, using six online databases (e.g., MEDLINE), to include studies up to January 2016 (see S3 for characteristics of trials, S4 & 5 for search and search update strategies, S6 for flow chart).
-To maximize the number of relevant trials for analysis, we also searched for unpublished studies in trial registries, and by contacting experts in many countries.
-Trials were not excluded based on social learning theory principles to any type of control condition; (2) random assignment to conditions; (3) more than 50 per cent of intervention sessions focused on parenting; and (4) children's mean age at trial level was between two and ten years.
+We updated our systematic literature search from Leijten et al., 2016, using six online databases (e.g., MEDLINE), to include studies up to January 2016 (see Appendix for characteristics of trials, Appendix S3, 4 for search and search update strategies, Appendix S5 for flow chart).
+To maximize the number of relevant trials for analysis, we also searched for unpublished studies in trial registries and by contacting experts in many countries.
+Trials were not excluded based on date or language.
+Inclusion criteria were as follows: (a) comparing a parenting intervention based on social learning theory principles to any type of control condition; (b) random assignment to conditions; (c) more than 50% of intervention sessions focused on parenting; and (d) children's mean age at trial level was between 2 and 10 years.
 We excluded interventions for parents of special populations such as children in foster care or with disabilities.
 One researcher assessed abstracts and full texts of studies that were likely to meet inclusion criteria.
 Uncertainties and the final list of studies included in the review were assessed by the first and third author.
 We extracted the following data: mean child age of sample (in years), range of child age in sample (expressed as number of years between the oldest and youngest child in the sample), developmental stage(s) of the children included in the trial (toddler, preschool, lower primary, upper primary, or combinations of these).

 Effect size calculation.
 We converted effect sizes into Cohen's d values based on within-trial arm means and standard deviations reported at post-treatment.
-As recommended in the analysis of randomized trials, we preferred estimates of trial arm differences that were ANCOVA-adjusted for baseline.
+As recommended in the analysis of randomized trials, we preferred estimates of trial arm differences that were analysis of covariance adjusted for baseline.
 Where needed, we used alternative summary statistics (e.g., p-values and sample sizes, or t-test statistics) to calculate Cohen's d values.